softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 Classes that represent the access to your database are often called `Data Access Objects` or DOAs.
 Create your data access classes in the `server/src/main/java/dataAccess` package.
 Data access classes are responsible for storing and retrieving the server’s data (users, games, etc.).

 For the most part, the methods on your DAO classes will be `CRUD` operations that: 1) Create objects in the data store, 2) Read (or query) objects from the data store, 3) Update objects already in the data store, and 4) Delete objects from the data store.
-Often times, the parameters and return values of your DAO methods will be the model objects described in the previous section (UserData, GameData, AuthData).
+Oftentimes, the parameters and return values of your DAO methods will be the model objects described in the previous section (UserData, GameData, AuthData).
 For example, your DAO classes will certainly need to provide a method for creating new UserData objects in the data store.
 This method might have a signature that looks like this:

 ```java
 void insertUser(UserData u) throws DataAccessException